PHP 8.1: Explicit Octal numeral notation

 Many programming languages use

-prefix for octal numeric literals, just like PHP.
-However, many languages also support the explicit0o
+0prefix for octal numeric literals, just like PHP.
+However, many languages also support the explicit0onotation and have been recommending the0o.

 echo 0xff; // 255